-The US has imposed only primary sanctions on Syria.
 The Syrian Sanctions Regulations (SSR) prohibit, among other things:

 - the export, reexport, sale or supply, directly or indirectly, from the US or by a US person, wherever located, of any services to Syria; and